-Due to the strong chemicals, straightening your hair permanently may lead to thinning and hair fallout, especially if your hair is weak or fragile.
+Due to the use of strong chemical hair straighteners, straightening your hair permanently may lead to thinning and hair fallout, especially if your hair is weak or fragile.
 Hence, it is recommended to consult a professional who will suggest which process to follow based on your hair type.

 2. Do Not Use Shampoo

 Your scalp becomes sensitive after a hair wash and requires some ’rest’ time to regain its strength.
 If not given enough time to rest, it can negatively react with the chemical hair straighteners and cause a burning sensation.
 Thus, do not shampoo or condition your hair a week after straightening your hair.

 3. Detangle Your Tresses

 If your curls are extremely knotted or frizzy, it might get difficult to coat your hair with the straightening solution.
 Hence, detangle your locks before straightening them permanently.